-South Port has a Continuous Disclosure Policy which is available on the company's website.
+South Port has a Continuous Disclosure Policy which is available on the Company's website within the Company's Corporate Governance Manual.

 South Port is committed to providing accurate, timely and consistent disclosures which comply with its continuous disclosure regime, in accordance with the NZX Listing Rules.
 The Company is required to disclose to the market, matters which could be expected to have a material effect on the price or value of the Company's shares.
 Management processes are in place to ensure that all material matters which may require disclosure are promptly reported to the Board through established reporting lines.
 Matters reported are assessed as and when required against the NZX Listing Rules and advised to the market.
 The Chair and CEO are responsible for communications with NZX and for ensuring that such information is not provided to any person or organisation until NZX has confirmed its release to the market.